achimdehnert/Agentic-Workflow-Patterns/README.md

 </p>

 ### Pattern 7 - Dynamic Decomposition
-The **Dynamic Decomposition** pattern autonomously decomposes complex tasks into multiple subtasks using a Language Model (LLM) to generate subtasks, processed by separate agents.
+The **Dynamic Decomposition** pattern autonomously decomposes complex tasks into multiple subtasks using a Large Language Model (LLM) to generate subtasks, processed by separate agents.

 🔗 **All code for this pattern can be found [here](https://github.com/arunpshankar/Agentic-Workflow-Patterns/tree/main/src/patterns/dynamic_decomposition)**.